 Sidney Diane Hussein

-Wednesday 27 February 2008This is over 16 years old.
+Wednesday 27 February 2008This is close to 17 years old.
 Be careful.

 Yesterday John McCain apologized for a warm-up speaker’s disparaging mention of Barack Hussein Obama.
 It has been a favorite pastime of right-leaning talk show hosts to use Obama’s full name.